alphase7en/hello-world/README.md

 My first repository.

-Hello internet, lets build the future one bit at a time!
+Hello internet, let's build the future one bit at a time!